-Naturally, the Grand Theft Auto community noticed.
-Immediately.
-After all, when Rockstar clears its schedule, it's almost always not for nothing.
+Naturally, the Grand Theft Auto community immediately noticed and began to draw wild conclusions.
+After all, when Rockstar clears its schedule, it's never for nothing.
+So, how does the next Grand Theft Auto 6 trailer figure into this?

 Rockstar's Newswire has functioned as the company's primary public communication channel for GTA Online content since the game launched.
 Every Thursday, a post goes up detailing the week's bonuses, discounts, featured vehicles, and event modes.
 The consolidated roadmap published in mid-March covered three full weeks of content in a single post, effectively eliminating the need for any routine Newswire activity until after April 1.

-When the studio bundles three weeks of GTA Online content into one post, it is either because the team responsible for those updates had a lot on their plate, which actually happened last year ahead of the A Safehouse in the Hills update, or because Rockstar wants the Newswire clear for a different kind of announcement.
+When the studio bundles three weeks of GTA Online content into one post, it is either because the team responsible for those updates had a lot on their plate, which actually happened last year ahead of the A Safehouse in the Hills update, or because Rockstar wants the Newswire clear for a different kind of announcement altogether.

-If Rockstar is planning a major GTA 6 announcement in the coming weeks, it makes strategic sense to clear the calendar so the announcement dominates the news cycle without sharing space, especially after GTA 6 Trailer 2 saw its record-breaking run last year, broken by Spider-Man: A Brand New Day.
+Rockstar's decision to consolidate the roadmap creates a "clean slate" where any new Newswire post would stand alone.
+If Rockstar is planning a major GTA 6 announcement in the coming weeks - like dropping a trailer - it makes strategic sense to clear the calendar so the announcement dominates the news cycle without sharing space, especially after GTA 6 Trailer 2 saw its record-breaking run last year, broken by Spider-Man: A Brand New Day.

 The question now, when it comes to GTA 6 Trailer 2, is when, not if.